Using Lambda's Managed Slurm#

 respective nodes, for example:

-Each file contains the nvidia-smi -L
+Each file contains the nvidia-smi -L output from its corresponding compute

 node.